Geodels/eSCAPE/doc/yml.rst

 ---------------------------------

 .. note::
   As for the sea-level structure, climate & tectonic are both optional.
+They may be defined as a sequence of multiple forcing conditions each requiring a starting time (**start** in years) and either a constant value applied to the entire grid (**uniform**) or spatially varying values specified in a file (**map**).

 :code:`climate` & :code:`tectonic` : have the same structure with a sequence of events defined by a starting time (:code:`start`) and either a constant value (:code:`uniform`) or a :code:`map`.